About The witness stand

 oUR MISSIOn

-The International Court of Justice (ICJ) has received submissions from states and approved international organisations on the advisory opinion on the obligations of states in relation to climate change.
-In this process, it is vital that the voices of marginalised groups, children, young people, women, persons with disabilities, and frontline communities be heard as this historic process unfolds.
+The International Court of Justice (ICJ) has received submissions from states and approved international organisations on the advisory opinion on the obligations of states in relation to climate change, but in this process, it is vital that the voices of marginalised groups, children, young people, women, persons with disabilities, and frontline communities be heard as this historic process unfolds.
+This is the Witness Stand.

 Who we are